The Coffee Bar

 A little piece of the 1950’s

-The Coffee Bar is a part of the Danish working class culture.
-At The Workers Museum we have a 1950’s coffee bar still in function.
+The Coffee Bar is an integral part of Danish working class culture.
+At The Workers Museum we have a 1950’s coffee bar still in function – Kaffebaren.

-In the 1950’s coffee bars could be found all over the city of Copenhagen.
-There were over a 100 different shops for the workers to visit.
-The coffee bar were a place for the workers to relax, drink a cup of coffee, read the paper and eat – either the dish served in the coffee bar or the pucket lunch brought from home.
+The 1950’s coffee bars could be found all over the city of Copenhagen.
+There were over a 100 different bars for the workers to visit when going for lunch.
+The coffee bar was where the workers came for their break, to have a cup of coffee, to read the paper and to eat – either the dish of the day served in the coffee bar or the packed lunch brought from home.

-In our own little coffee bar which was originaly situated in the Copenhagen neighborhood Valby, we serve cake – and our famous chocolate biscuit cake, candy, Danish Star-beer, soda and water.
-You can also drink a special cup of coffee with the coffee substitute Rich’s in it, best known from usage during the second world war.
-These refreshments can be enjoyed in the nostalgic surroundings next to the old assembly hall.
+The furniture in our own little coffee bar is from the days before the museum was established.
+It is the original furniture from when the building functioned as an Assembly Building and community Hall.
+Here we still serve cake – among others our famous chocolate biscuit cake – as well as candy, Danish Star-beer (only to be had in the Workers Museum!), sodas and hot chocolate.
+You can also enjoy a very special cup of coffee with the coffee substitute Rich’s in it, best known from days of product shortage during and right after the second world war.
+These refreshments can be enjoyed in the nostalgic surroundings next to the beautiful old Banquet Hall.